Regan298/Disaster-Master/Architectural Design.md

 ...
 The RedR Simulation system has many different functions, and thus has numerous different use cases to accompany it.
 Arguably, the most important ones are the sending of messages from the HQ (Headquarters) computer to the NGO (Non Government Organisation) computer, as well as the HQ creating a new scenario.
 Depending on the availability of a network connection in the location where this software is going to be used, these two seperate entities may be one or many processes.
+The network and physical connections between the computers will be the responsibility of the client and their associates.
 We can create a scenario from each use case.
 In this instance, we'll use the two most important use cases of the system (HQ sending messages to an NGO and HQ creating a new scenario).
 These functions are supported by the architecture by having these functions delegated to dedicated components of the program.

 <img src="Resourses/P16_Diagram.jpg" alt="image">